MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/monitor-conversations.md

 2. Select a conversation in the **Active** or **Waiting** state, and then select **Transfer**.

-3. On the **Transfer conversations** dialog, select an agent from the list of agents that appears.
+3. In the **Transfer conversations** dialog box, select an agent from the list of agents that appears.

       Only those agents whose presence matches with one of the allowed presence values in the workstream configuration will be listed.